delphic-digital/Skeletor.docs/content/overview/introduction.md

 ---
-lastmod: 2016-02-20
-date: 2013-07-01
+date: 2016-6-24
 linktitle: Introduction
 menu:
   main:
     parent: getting started
-next: /overview/quickstart
 title: Introduction to Skeletor
+toc: true
-weight: 5
+weight: 1
 ---

-_Skeletor_ is a directory structure and Gulpfile designed as an easy starting point for front end development of projects.
-Mainly it was developed for projects at Delphic Digital, but it was designed to be agnostic, so any project is capable of using it.
-It is designed to give you a quick and organized way to start developing web sites with best practices in mind.
+_Skeletor_ is a power framework designed as an easy starting point for front end development of projects.
+It was designed to give you a quick and organized way to start developing web sites with best practices in mind.
+Skeletor makes use of the latest and greatest technology with performance always in mind.

 ### Features